Constitution amendment: Delta Assembly defers provision on LG fiscal autonomy

 From PAUL OSUYI, Asaba

-The lawmakers said they decided to defer voting on the three sections in order to allow for more time and information on the subjects before coming up with resolutions on them.
+The lawmakers said they decided to defer voting on the three sections in order to allow for more time for more information on the subject matters before coming up with resolutions on them.

-The House restated the need to strengthen local government administration in Nigeria, and called for more caution in taking decisions on matter.
+The House stressed that the need to strengthen local government administration in Nigeria, calls for more caution in taking decisions on matters in that regard.

 It also noted that the agitation for State Policing made it to defer the resolution on the establishment of Nigeria Security and Civil Defense Corps and placing it in the exclusive list to allow for more consultations.